staind825/qa-todo-assessment/README.md

 ### 3. Submit bug reports
 We've purposely added a handful of bugs to this repo.

-In your private github repo, submit 4 bug reports to your repo
+In your private github repo, submit those bug reports to your repo